timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 </highlight>

-Though fitting chunks in memory gives the best performance, TimescaleDB doesn't *require* this setup.
-It still works with larger chunks.
-It uses Least Recently Used (LRU) caching to choose which indexes and data to keep in memory.
+Though fitting chunks in memory gives the best performance, TimescaleDB doesn't require it, and works well with larger chunks.
+TimescaleDB uses least recently used (LRU) caching to choose which indexes and data to keep in memory.

 ## Faster index updates
 TimescaleDB builds local indexes on each chunk, rather than global indexes